-To understand Nepal, a landlocked country in South Asia located in the Himalayas, is to consider economic news out of the capital city Kathmandu this week.
+To understand Nepal, a landlocked country in South Asia located in the Himalayas, is to consider recent economic news out of the capital city Kathmandu.
 The Asian Development Bank projected that Nepal’s economy will grow 4.9% in fiscal year 2018, compared with 6.9% in 2017.
 The forward-looking numbers in this Macro Economic Update Report about Nepal are based on a few key factors: the weather and how it has influenced farmers.
 The report notes, “There is a slight upward revision of the 4.7% growth forecast published in its September edition last year, reflecting better-than-expected harvest despite floods in mid-August.”
 The report goes on to say, “With about one-third share of GDP [Gross Domestic Product], agriculture continues to provide livelihood to two-thirds of the country’s population, but mostly at a subsistence level” — in other words, a minimal level that enables farming families to barely get by financially.

 It is little wonder, therefore, that a significant percentage of people in Nepal do not have access to financial services.
 And those who do don’t really know how to take advantage of them or to even begin to manage their money.